Asbestos Lawyers Who Are Specialized Lawyers For Special Cases

 This assertion is often interjected by the testifying physician to contradict the plaintiff’s expert’s definition of the standard of care.
-The plaintiff cannot produce every physician to testify to the way things are done, and must rely on the testimony of his or her expert as well as trial court rulings to combat this assertion.
+The plaintiff cannot produce every physician to testify to the way things are done and must rely on the testimony of his or her expertise as well as trial court rulings to combat this assertion.

 IV.
 Proximate Causation: